Exercise Physiology

 Exercise physiologists and physiotherapists work closely as both are tertiary-qualified, evidence-based allied health professionals who consider you as a whole person, can meet you where at and design a tailored plan to address your concerns and enhance your quality of life.

-Exercise Physiology…
+Exercise physiology…

 • Is concerned with rehabilitation, capacity building and lifestyle change

-• Focuses and specializes in active therapies
+• Focuses and specialises in active therapies

 Physiotherapy…